Communication

 - Reduce audio and visual clutter.

-- Make displays accessible, e.g. good contrast.
+- Make displays accessible, e.g. good contrast, resources at an accessible height.

 - Position near sockets if assistive technology is used.